rightsstatements/rightsstatements.github.io/en/privacy_policy.md

 You can contact us via [info@rightsstatements.org](mailto:info@rightsstatements.org).

-If you have a complaint concerning the processing of your personal data by Europeana Foundation, please
+If you have a complaint concerning the processing of your personal data by the RightsStatements.org Consortium or Europeana Foundation, please

 1. contact us via [info@rightsstatements.org](mailto:info@rightsstatements.org);
 1. contact your local Data Protection Authority (DPA).